isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 For small land, you can use manual tillers but motorized tillers- like the [PTO tillers](https://pestpolicy.com/best-pto-[tiller](https://pestpolicy.com/best-tiller-for-breaking-new-ground/)-for-the-money/)
-, are more appropriate for cultivating a more extensive garden, vegetable garden, or lawn.�Read Also:
+, are more appropriate for cultivating a more extensive garden, vegetable garden, or lawn.Read Also:
 Pole Digger for Rocky Soil.
 ## Root Tillers: 7 Best Tiller for Roots in 2025
 ### [1.
 Sun-Joe TJ604E 13.5-AMP 16-Inches Electric Garden Cultivator or Tiller](https://www.amazon.com/dp/B01DTIC79Q/?tag=p-policy-20)